Archaeology (Research): Town and Country: Mediterranean Region and the Near East

 The taught courses relate to staff and PhD-research projects, which include the reconstruction of ancient settlement systems and urban plans in many countries of the Mediterranean and Near East, the study of imperial cultures and the long-term development of societies.
 Research Master students are encouraged to spend part of their programme at other institutions or on field projects run by teams outside Leiden, to enrich their experience of different research cultures, but the Classical Mediterranean-Near Eastern group also offers opportunities to become involved with Leiden field and museum projects which include several regional survey and excavation programmes and training schools abroad.

-Coordinators for the Research Master specialisation Town and country in the Mediterranean region and the Near East: prof. John Bintliff, dr Bouke van der Meer, dr Miguel-John Versluys, prof. Peter Akkermans, dr Gerrit van der Kooij, dr Diederik Meijer, prof. René Cappers.
+Coordinators for the Research Master specialisation in Town and Country: prof. dr Peter Akkermans, dr Miguel-John Versluys, prof. dr René Cappers.